genomicsclass/book/pages/interactions_and_contrasts.md

 ## [1] "contr.treatment"
 ```

-## A Linear Model with Interactions
+## Linear Model with Interactions

-As we saw in the previous linear model, we assumed that the push vs. pull effect was the same for all of the leg pairs (the same orange arrow).
-You can easily see that this does not capture the data that well; that is, the tips of the arrows did not line up perfectly with the group averages.
-For the L1 leg pair, the push vs. pull coefficient overshot, and for the L3 leg pair, the push vs. pull coefficient was too small.
+In previous linear model, we assumed that the push vs. pull effect was the same for all of the leg pairs (the same orange arrow).
+You can easily see that this does not capture the trends in the data that well.
+That is, the tips of the arrows did not line up perfectly with the group averages.
+For the L1 leg pair, the push vs. pull estimated coefficient was too large, and for the L3 leg pair, the push vs. pull coefficient was somewhat too small.

-*Interaction* terms will help us overcome this problem by introducing additional terms to compensate for differences in the push vs. pull effect across the 4 groups.
+_Interaction terms_ will help us overcome this problem by introducing additional coefficients to compensate for differences in the push vs. pull effect across the 4 groups.
 As we already have a push vs. pull term in the model, we only need to add three more terms to have the freedom to find leg-pair-specific push vs. pull differences.
-Interaction terms are added to the design matrix simply by multiplying the columns of the design matrix representing existing terms.
+As we will see, interaction terms are added to the design matrix by multiplying the columns of the design matrix representing existing terms.

-We can see this by building our model with an *interaction* between `type` and `leg`, by including an extra term in the formula `type:leg`.
-An equivalent way to specify this model is `~ type*leg` which will expand to the formula shown below, with main effects for `type`, `leg` and an interaction of `type:leg`.
+We can rebuild our linear model with an interaction between `type` and `leg`, by including an extra term in the formula `type:leg`.
+The `:` symbol adds an interaction between the two variables surrounding it.
+An equivalent way to specify this model is `~ type*leg`, which will expand to the formula `~ type + leg + type:leg`, with main effects for `type`, `leg` and an interaction term `type:leg`.

 ```r